lkmh/KNN-from-scratch/README.md

 It classifies the test examples by a majority vote among the k-most similar examples

-k-Nearest Neighbours is a non-parametric and lazy algorithm
+k-Nearest Neighbours is a non-parametric and a lazy algorithm
 >Non-parametic: Does not make any assumptions about the distributions of the underlying data
 >Lazy : Does not use the training data points to do any generalization i.e. It is fast